isadirio/Streamlit_dashboard_pharma/README.md

 # 💊 Pharma Sales Interactive Dashboard
-This repository contains a Streamlit-based interactive dashboard for visualizing pharmaceutical sales data.
+This repository contains a Streamlit-based interactive dashboard for visualizing pharmaceutical sales data (app.py) and a notebook to preprocess sales data.

-It includes various filters and visualizations to explore sales trends, geographical distribution, and key performance indicators (KPIs).
+The dashboard includes various filters and visualizations to explore sales trends, geographical distribution, and key performance indicators (KPIs).

 ## Features
 - *Product Selection*: Filter data based on specific products.